 Pauli Exclusion Principle: No two electrons in an atom can have the same set of four quantum numbers n, ℓ, mℓ, ms.

 Since there are only two values of ms, then any orbital can only hold two electrons with opposite vales of ms. Any more would violate Pauli's Principle.

 In summary, you can think of electron orbitals as standing waves of the electron wave function when it is bound to a postively charged nucleus.
-Remember, however, that the electron itself is a particle, not a wave.
-That wave function squared gives the probability of finding the electron at any particular position.
+Remember, however, that the electron is not just a wave.
+It is a particle with wave-like properties.
+The wave function squared gives the probability of finding the electron at any particular position.

 Chemisty, The Central Science, 10th Ed.